About T. Carlos

 Listen to the Texas Standard Radio interview with T. Carlos Anderson linked here.

-Read Jeff Favre’s article on Balm in Living Lutheran magazine linked here.
+Read Jeff Favre’s article on There is a Balm in Hunstville in Living Lutheran magazine linked here.

 Invite T. Carlos to speak or teach